buildstar-online/gameci-docker-extras/README.md

 2. Baked Images

     Baked images have had a specific version of the Nvidia driver pre-downloaded and extracted during the build process.
 This means the runtime components of the driver are available to the container immediately upon boot.
 This results is a much faster startup at the cost of tying the image to a specific set of hardware and requiring the user to maintain the custom image.

+3. Self-Authenticating Images
+    These images contain a selenium-based automation script that will create a new license-file and activate it at startup.
+This is useful for using the editor images as a remote-desktop session.

 ## Host Preparation